 Size wet swales to retain the required water quality volume.

-Use wet swales only where the water table is at or near the soil surface or where soil types are poorly drained.
-When the swale is excavated, keep the swale bed soils.

 Pretreatment is required to protect the filtering and infiltration capacity of the wet swale bed.
 Pretreatment is generally a sediment forebay behind a check dam with a pipe inlet.
 For lateral inflows, use gentle slopes or a pea gravel diaphragm.

 Use check dams in wet swales to achieve multiple cells.
 Use V-notched weirs in the check dams to direct low flow volumes.
+The height of the check dam shall be no less than the elevation associated with the 1 inch Water Quality Volume.

 Plant emergent vegetation or place wetland soils on the wet swale bottom for seed stock.